-After your family member's physical and mental health is thoroughly examined, staff will decide on the most beneficial course of action.
+After the person's physical and mental health is thoroughly examined, staff will decide on the most beneficial course of action.

-- If admission to hospital for further assessment or treatment is necessary, you and your family can begin to work with the receiving hospital to develop a plan for the next steps in your family member's care. - If detention under the Mental Health Order is necessary, staff should explain this legal procedure to you so you have a clear understanding of what will take place. - If staff and your family member do not feel hospitalisation is necessary, you and your family member should be involved in developing follow-up care arrangements.
-When developing these arrangements, consider the following questions as they should help you feel informed about the next steps to support both you and your family member.
+- If admission to hospital for further assessment or treatment is necessary, you can begin to work with the receiving hospital to develop a plan for the next steps in their care. - If detention under the Mental Health Order is necessary, staff should explain this legal procedure so you have a clear understanding of what will take place. - If staff and your family member/person you care for do not feel hospitalisation is necessary, you both should be involved in developing follow-up care arrangements.
+When developing these arrangements, consider the following questions as they should help you feel informed about the next steps to support both you and your family member/person you care for.